 - Billy Sovereign, an NPC bully from Chuubo's Marvelous Wish-Granting Engine, at one point impaled PC Leonardo de Montreal on a railroad spike, aimed right at the heart, with intent to kill (Leonardo survived mostly because his heart is not actually located within his body).
 To be fair, to some degree, Billy Sovereign isn't so much a real human as he is an aggressively hegemonising, infectious, embodied meme.

-- Mildly done in Psychonauts.
+- Mildly done.
 The protagonist and his peers are all ten-year-olds, yet some of the kids have an odd fascination with hooking up and making out.
+At least one character likely gets the behavior from watching R rated films.

 - Then there's Crystal and Clem.
 They're seen messing around with poison, and there's one scene where they talk about how everyone is "going to be sorry" in very somber monotones far divorced from their usual chirpy facade as they watch the sunset on the top of the roof.
 After you rescue their brains Crystal does explain their previous behavior: They were trying to kill themselves and if you read the message boards around the camp you find of its because they were being bullied for acting positive all the time and trying to make others happy.